The Hausdorff dimension of the CLE gasket: Proofs

-where $\alpha$ is given by \eqref{alpha}. \end{lemma}
+where $\alpha$ is given by (\ref{alpha}). \end{lemma}

-In the remainder of this subsection we reduce the proof of this lemma to a lower bound on the probability of the event $E^0_1$, Propn.~\ref{p:exp}, which we prove in \S\ref{ss:cw}.
-We begin with some easy estimates comparing the domains $D^z_j$ to disks $\ball{e^{-j\be}}{z}$.
+In the remainder of this subsection, we reduce the proof of this lemma to a lower bound on the probability of the event $E^0_1$, Proposition~\ref{pexp}, which we prove in Section~\ref{sscw}.
+We begin with some easy estimates comparing the domains $D^z_j$ to disks $B_{e^{-j\beta}}(z)$.

-\begin{lemma} For $\be\ge\log2$, $j\geq 1$, and $z\in \D$,
+\begin{lemma} For $\beta\ge\log2$, $j\geq1$, and $z\in\mathbb{D}$,